 The instructors will act as a professional guide that will tell everything you need for diving.
 He will ensure you have the right equipment and all the safety measures you need.

 As for the diving spot, there is a narrow channel in the town which is ideal for the activity.

 Visit Mersing Marine Park Centre

-Like we said before, Mersing is a small town.
+As we said before, Mersing is a small town.
 It is easy to take a stroll around the place.
 But, if you want to learn more about the area, just visit Mersing Marine Park Centre.

-This is an excellent spot where you can gather the information about the entire area of the town.
+This is an excellent spot where you can gather information about the entire area of the town.

-Of course that is not the only function of the Mersing Marine Park Centre.
+Of course, that is not the only function of the Mersing Marine Park Centre.
 As you can see by the name, it also serves as an exhibition hall which shows you marine wildlife.